Working with a Lawyer (Washington State)

 Hourly Fee

-People often underestimate what their case will cost.
-If the lawyer charges an hourly fee, the lawyer will bill you for small tasks like writing emails to you and answering your telephone calls.
-Some lawyers charge for their time in six-minute increments, and will round up.
-For example, if your lawyer charges $250 per hour, a ten-minute phone call may cost you $50.
+People often underestimate how much their case will cost.
+Many lawyers charge for their time every six minutes, and will round up.
+They may also charge you for time their staff spends on your case.
+You will be billed for small tasks like writing emails and answering your phone calls.
+For example, if your lawyer charges $300 per hour, a ten-minute phone call may cost you $60.

 Some lawyers will consider reduced rates if you are low-income.
-They may decide to lower their fees based on your financial situation and their current caseload.
 A reduced rate usually does not fall below $90 an hour.

 Flat Fee (Set Fee)